nrfconnect/sdk-nrfxlib/nrf_security/doc/configuration.rst

 The Nordic Security Module (nrf_security) Kconfig options are used to generate an Mbed TLS configuration file.

-Although not recommended, it is possible to provide a custom Mbed TLS configuration file by disabling :kconfig:`CONFIG_GENERATE_MBEDTLS_CFG_FILE`.
+Although not recommended, it is possible to provide a custom Mbed TLS configuration file by disabling :kconfig:option:`CONFIG_GENERATE_MBEDTLS_CFG_FILE`.
 See :ref:`nrf_security_tls_header`.

 Building with TF-M
 ******************

-If :kconfig:`CONFIG_BUILD_WITH_TFM` is enabled together with :kconfig:`CONFIG_NRF_SECURITY`, the TF-M secure image will enable the use of the hardware acceleration of Arm CryptoCell.
+If :kconfig:option:`CONFIG_BUILD_WITH_TFM` is enabled together with :kconfig:option:`CONFIG_NRF_SECURITY`, the TF-M secure image will enable the use of the hardware acceleration of Arm CryptoCell.
 In this case, the Kconfig configurations in the Nordic Security Module control the features enabled in TF-M.